Vincentas Borisevičius: Bishop and execution

 Already in April 1945, even before the war was over, NKVD arrested Adolfas Kubilius, commander of the Samogitian Legion (a military unit of the Lithuanian Liberty Army), who provided information on the legion, its members, and support received from Borisevičius.
 Bishop Borisevičius was first arrested on 18 December 1945, but released six days later.
 He was offered a deal – cooperate with Soviet authorities in exchange for a pardon, but, after a discussion with Archbishop Mečislovas Reinys, he refused.
 This discussion was later listed as one of the "crimes" in Reinys' trial.
-On 3 January, Borisevičius sent a letter to NKGB listing examples of how he had helped Jews, communists, and Russian POWs and citing John 10:11 (The good shepherd gives His life for the sheep) to explain his refusal to cooperate.
+On 3 January, Borisevičius sent a letter to NKGB listing examples of how he had helped Jews, communists, and Soviet POWs and citing John 10:11 (The good shepherd gives His life for the sheep) to explain his refusal to cooperate.
 He was arrested again on 5 February 1946 and kept in the prison at the NKVD headquarters in Vilnius (present-day Museum of Occupations and Freedom Fights).
 Borisevičius was accused by the NKVD of delivering anti-Soviet sermons in 1940–1941, keeping two anti-Soviet books (including an eyewitness account of the Chervyen massacre by Jonas Petruitis), publishing an anti-Soviet proclamation in 1943, supporting the Samogitian Legion and helping two of its leaders (Eduardus Misevičius and Šarūnas Jazdauskas) hide from Soviet authorities, providing Lithuanian partisans with fake papers, and helping a German paratrooper transmit a radiogram to Germany.
 On 28 August, he was convicted of being a traitor under Article 58 of the Soviet Penal Code and sentenced to death.
 After the trial, he was imprisoned in Lukiškės Prison.
 There is no direct evidence, but it is believed that the sentence was carried out on 18 November 1946 with twelve others.

 Borisevičius was buried in a mass grave in Tuskulėnai Manor in Vilnius.
 His remains were located and identified in summer 1996.
 On 27 September 1999, his remains were reburied in Telšiai Cathedral.
 At the same time, remains of Pranas Gustaitis, dean of Viešvėnai executed with Borisevičius, were reburied in the churchyard of Viešvėnai.
 Three days earlier, Borisevičius was posthumously awarded the Order of the Cross of Vytis (2nd degree).
 The Telšiai Bishop Vincentas Borisevičius Priest Seminary was renamed in his honor in 2002, as well as a street in Kazlų Rūda in 1995.
 In February 1990, Lithuanians initiated the beatification case of Borisevičius and archbishops Teofilius Matulionis and Mečislovas Reinys, who were also repressed by the Soviets.